 - The quality of output PowerPoint can support

 By inspecting mutual fund factsheets produced through a PowerPoint-based system, you can see that typography and quality control issues can be the hidden cost of having this product familiarity and user control.
-We cover the cost effectiveness of DIY solutions in a separate piece, but in this document we are focusing on quality and consistency of results.
+We cover the cost-effectiveness of DIY solutions in a separate piece, but in this document, we are focusing on the quality and consistency of results.
 The two topics have a key commonality, though.

 There is much room for error with the DIY (PowerPoint) model, and we’ve illustrated some of the issues below.
 These examples were pulled from factsheets posted on the public websites of a few different asset management firms.
 We verified through metadata that the documents originated in PowerPoint and worked to obscure the source of the material so as not to be casting aspersions on the firms themselves.